-None of this is good from a data privacy perspective, but research shows that TikTok’s data collection practices are similar to other social media platforms — leaving average users to wonder: Is TikTok bad?
+None of this is good from a data privacy perspective, but research shows that TikTok’s data collection practices are similar to those of other social media platforms — leaving average users to wonder: Is TikTok bad?
 Read on as we dissect TikTok’s data collection practices to find out whether TikTok is safe to use from a data privacy perspective, plus steps you can take, like using one of the best virtual private networks (VPNs), to protect your data on any social media platform.

 What does TikTok do with my data?